akaibull/Terraform-on-GCP/README.md

-# terraform IaaC on Google Cloud Platform
+# Terraform Implementations on Google Cloud Platform

 *for adding the credentials for Google Cloud Platform, add the following line in .bashprofile or .bashrc*